We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 The jarring motion of a slamming door can knock them off track.
 This can be a relatively easy fix and is not known to happen frequently, but it is still frustrating when it does occur.

-One common vehicle that has frameless windows, which also happens to be one of my favorite vehicles, is the Toyota Celica!
-I have owned quite a few of these, and all of them with the frameless windows.
-I personally didn’t have any issues, and actually really enjoyed the frameless window design.
+One standard vehicle with frameless windows, which is one of my favorite vehicles, is the Toyota Celica!
+I have owned quite a few of these, all with the frameless windows.
+I didn’t have any issues and really enjoyed the frameless window design.

-Another car that I have owned that utilized frameless windows was an Audi TT.
+Another car I owned that utilized frameless windows was an Audi TT.
 This wasn’t the convertible version, but the hardtop, and it came with frameless windows.
-Again, I very much enjoyed it, and had not problems!
+Again, I very much enjoyed it, and had no problems!
 It seems I have had quite a few cars with this feature.

 As for groups of cars, convertibles are by far the most popular vehicles with frameless windows.
-Whether they be a soft or hardtop, convertibles are made for something in particular.
-They are supposed to make you feel as close to the open road as you can on four wheels and make you stand out in the crowd.
+Whether soft or hardtop, convertibles are made for something in particular.
+They are supposed to make you feel as close to the open road as you can on four wheels and stand out in the crowd.

 Window frames would be counterproductive to these goals as they would interfere with the sleek and hip appearance of the vehicle.